kimtonyhyun/aux_analysis/+ctxstr/+dlc/readme.md

 ## 1. Parse the Saleae data

-First, parse the Saleae data (as usual):
+Parse the Saleae data (as usual), by first exporting the Saleae log to CSV file (e.g. `behavior.csv`) using Logic software.
 ```
 >> ctxstr.parse_saleae('behavior.csv');
 Loading Saleae data into memory...
 Done in 12.5 seconds!